panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 Imagine a component that typically renders with different props.
 In this case, memoization doesn't provide benefits.

-Even if you wrap such a volatile component in `React.memo()`, React does 2 jobs on every re-render:
+Even if you wrap such a volatile component in `React.memo()`, React does 2 jobs on every rendering:

 1. Invokes the comparison function to determine whether the previous and next props are equal
 2. Because props comparison almost always returns `false`, React performs the diff of previous and current render results